Dutch colonization of the Americas: Mainland in North America

+Losses to England

 In 1664, an English naval expedition sailed into the harbor at New Amsterdam, threatening to attack.
 Being greatly outnumbered, Director-General Peter Stuyvesant surrendered after negotiating favorable articles of capitulation.
 The Province then took a new name, New York (from Prince James's English title).
 Fort Orange was renamed Fort Albany (from James's Scottish title).
 The region between the lower Hudson and the Delaware was deeded to proprietors and called New Jersey.

 The loss of New Netherland led to the Second Anglo–Dutch War during 1665–1667.
 This conflict ended with the Treaty of Breda, which stipulated that the Dutch give up their claim to New Netherland in exchange for Suriname.

 From 1673 to 1674, the territories were once again briefly captured by the Dutch in the Third Anglo–Dutch War, only to be returned to England at the Treaty of Westminster.
 In 1674, Dutch navy captain Jurriaen Aernoutsz also briefly captured two forts in the French colony of Acadia, which he claimed as Dutch territory the new colony of New Holland.
 However, Aernoutsz's appointed administrator, John Rhoades, quickly lost control of the territory after Aernoutsz himself left for Curaçao to seek out new settlers, and with effective control of Acadia remaining in the hands of France, Dutch sovereignty existed only on paper until the Netherlands surrendered their claim in the Treaties of Nijmegen.

 Caribbean Sea

-Netherlands (Dutch) Antilles
+Dutch Caribbean

 Dutch colonization in the Caribbean started in 1634 on St. Croix and Tobago (1628), followed in 1631 with settlements on Tortuga (now Île Tortue) and Sint Maarten.
 When the Dutch lost Sint Maarten (and Anguilla where they had built a fort shortly after arriving in Sint Maarten) to the Spanish, they settled Curaçao and Sint Eustatius.
 They regained half of Sint Maarten in 1648, from then on sharing the island with France.
 The border between the two portions of the island continued to be modified periodically, before being set for good in 1816.